Walking With Elephants: A Visit To Wildlife SOS In Mathura

 Her preliminary veterinary assessment on arrival at ECCC showed that she was suffering from a condition known as ankylosis in the joints of both her forelimbs, one of which had incurred a fracture during her time in captivity, and that had never been allowed to heal.

-Because of these problems, she was not able to lie down and rest properly in more than a year.
+Because of these problems, she couldn’t lie down or rest properly for over a year.
 At the ECCC, Sita had a chance to ease the stress on her legs by lounging in the pool and getting regular pedicures and foot care.
-When we met her, she was enjoying a foot bath with epsom salts and intensive treatment for her feet.

-Most of the elephants we saw, in fact, had severe injuries when they came to the ECCC, and were still being treated for all sorts of problems, the most common being abscesses in their feet after being forced to stand on hard ground without any rest for long periods, or from walking on hot, tar roads.
+Most of the elephants we saw, in fact, had severe injuries when they came to the ECCC and were still being treated for all sorts of problems, the most common being abscesses in their feet after being forced to stand on hard ground without any rest for long periods, or from walking on hot, tar roads.

 Rhea was reunited with Sita and Mia at the ECCC

 In the days since her rescue, Rhea’s spirit won the hearts of everyone at ECCC, and she slowly began making friends with her keepers and the other elephants.
-She is especially fond of her neighbours, Maya and Phoolkali, and often stands squeaking at them while eating her meal of green fodder.
+She is especially fond of her neighbors, Maya and Phoolkali, and often stands squeaking at them while eating her meal of green fodder.

 But the ellies that stole my heart were Peanut and Coconut, the babies of the “nut herd”, who we caught munching on their sugarcane.